raycast/extensions/extensions/gfb/README.md

 ## Acknowledgements

 - [FotMob](https://www.fotmob.com/) for providing the API used by this extension.
-- [FotMob API wrapper](https://github.com/bgrnwd/fotmob) for providing the API wrapper used by this extension.
 - [Raycast](https://raycast.com/) for creating the platform this extension runs on.

 ## License